jrevillini/simple-lightgallery/readme.txt

 = 1.4.0 =

-* Update lightgallery to version 2.7.0
+* Update lightGallery to version 2.7.0

 = 1.3.0 =

-* Update lightgallery to version 2.3.0
+* Update lightGallery to version 2.3.0

 = 1.2.0 =